nkschaefer/cellbouncer/docs/demux_tags.md

 --whitelist -w List of allowed cell barcode sequences --seqs -s File mapping sequences to identities
---names -N (OPTIONAL) convert second column in the --seqs file to a final identity (see below)
+--names -N (OPTIONAL) convert second column in the --seqs file to a final identity (see below) --mismatches -m The number of allowable mismatches to a tag sequence to count it (default 2, -1 = best match with no limit) --umi_len -u Length of UMI sequences in read 1 (assumed to immediately follow cell barcode), in bp (default 12, cannot exceed 16)
+--exact -e Do not allow mismatches in cell barcode sequences (default: allow one mismatch)
 ```
 **Notes**
 * The `--read1` and `--read2` argument names must be provided before each file.
 For example, to provide two read file pairs `Lib1_S1_L001_R1_001.fastq.gz, Lib1_S1_L001_R2_001.fastq.gz` and `Lib2_S2_L001_R1_001.fastq.gz, Lib2_S2_L001_R2_001.fastq.gz`, pass them like this: